TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/getting_started/ccs_launch.md

 - It is especially important to "reset the CPU" before reloading the program.

+\if SOC_AM65X
+- In most cases, you dont need to power-cycle the IDK to reload the program or load a new program.
+\else
 - In most cases, you dont need to power-cycle the EVM to reload the program or load a new program.

+\endif
 - In some cases, depending on whether the previous program execution was successful or not, the CPU or some SOC peripheral may be in a exception or hang state.
   In this case program reload may not work.
+\if SOC_AM65X
+  - **SOLUTION**: Power cycle the IDK and repeat all steps shown on this page.
+\else
   - **SOLUTION**: Power cycle the EVM and repeat all steps shown on this page.
+\endif